 AstroPlant is hardware, software, and electronics as well as a great team, and a growing international community of hackers, farmers, scientists, geeks, students, and teachers.
 It is science, it’s food in space, it’s exciting, and a challenge.
 To sum it up, AstroPlant is more than just a piece of technology.
-This page will be updated along the way, so it also serves as a kind of update log.

 - AstroPlant is a closed environment, but not entirely controlled.
 It does not control temperature, CO2 or oxygen levels, humidity, or any other environmental factor other than light and air flow.

 - AstroPlant is not built for maximum growth, it’s built for collaborative experiments and educational purposes.